dasiths/dasiths.github.io/_posts/2024-05-03-llm-prompt-injection-considerations-for-tool-use.md

 toc_sticky: true
 ---

 My team at [Microsoft Industry Solutions Engineering](https://microsoft.github.io/code-with-engineering-playbook/ISE/) have recently been building heaps of LLM based solutions for customers of varying sizes across industries.
 There are some patterns that are emerging from these solutions and today I wanted to talk about a pattern we used at a customer to prevent a class of prompt injection attacks with regards to tool use.
-Some of it may seem trivial or just common sense but remember that most teams building these solutions are cross functional with data scientists being code contributors.
-It's important that good foundation are built with the least amount of chance to shoot yourself in the foot.
+Some of it may seem trivial or just common sense from purely a engineering sense but remember that most teams building these solutions are cross functional with data scientists being code contributors.
+The experience and lens these problems get looked at might miss some nuances if not careful.
+This is why It's important that good foundational patterns are built with the least amount of chance to shoot yourself in the foot.

 ## Context